SCE-3DI-Left-Link

 Construction Technology Program Overview

 The Vocational Construction Technology program, in collaboration with the LA/OC Building and Construction Trades Council, is an Apprenticeship Readiness program.
-It provides a gateway for people of all backgrounds to gain access to North America’s Building Trade Union (NABTU) registered apprenticeship program.
+It connects people of all backgrounds to North America’s Building Trade Union (NABTU) registered apprenticeship program.
 The program teaches NABTU’s nationally recognized Multi-Craft Core Curriculum (MC3).
-The program is designed to help adults choose and succeed in apprenticeship programs that are appropriate for them.
-This program is not 100% hands-on training but still prepares someone to obtain a union apprenticeship.
+The program helps adults choose and succeed in apprenticeship programs.

 Program Length:

 The program is 10 weeks.
-Classes are held Monday thru Thursday from 5-9pm.
+Classes are held Monday through Thursday from 5-9 pm.

 Construction Technology Program Details: